Adehena Kasaye: Career

+In 2022, Kasaye became Ethiopian champion over 1500 metres, running 3:51.00 in Hawassa.
 In June 2022, he was a bronze medalist over 1500 metres at the 2022 African Championships in Mauritius, finishing behind Abel Kipsang, but just in front of another Kenyan, Kumari Taki, by four hundredths of a second to win the bronze.
 In August, he was a finalist at the 2022 World Athletics U20 Championships in Cali, Colombia, in the 1500m race, placing fourth overall.

 He was a silver medalist in the mixed team relay at the 2023 World Athletics Cross Country Championships in Bathurst, Australia, alongside Birke Haylom, Getnet Wale and Hawi Abera.

 He was a silver medalist again at the 2024 World Athletics Cross Country Championships in Belgrade, in the mixed team relay.
 This came despite the fact during baton exchange he accidentally stepped on the foot or his teammate, Birri Abera, and she had to run her leg of the race with only one shoe on.

 He finished fourteenth over 5000 metres on 16 May at the 2025 Doha Diamond League.